denoland/std/http/README.md

 Both default to the `EmptyContext`.
 Let's look at an example on how to add context.

 Assume our server wants to accept data in the YAML format.
-To deal with the YAML parsing and error handling, we could write a middleware like this:
+To deal with YAML parsing and handling parsing errors, we could write a middleware like this:

 ```typescript
 import {